kenster1965/tuya_cloud_custom/configuration_guide.md

 ## ✅ 4️⃣ Translated Example

 Map raw states to friendly labels — works for `enum`, `bitfield`, or `integer` values.
+Note: at times keys like 0, 1, .. are not integers but are treated as strings so the key would then have to be in 'quotes'.

 ```yaml
 - sensor: